saurabhg45/Calculator/README.md

 # Calculator

-This is simple calculator to perform simple calculation.
+This is simple calculator create from Java to perform simple calculation.
+The Calculator perform Following Operation-

+# Addition
+# Subtraction
+# Multiplication
+# Division
+# Module
+# Square
+# Square Root